Going to the Royal Versailles Ball 2026?

 Should I visit Versailles before the ball?

-Versailles is one of the great architectural and artistic triumphs of the world and deserves a visit.
-If you’ve never been before, we strongly recommend spending a full day at the Palace of Versailles.
+The Palace of Versailles is one of the great architectural and artistic triumphs of the world and deserves a visit.
+If you’ve never been before, we strongly recommend spending a full day there.
 Even then, there is so much to see that you cannot even see it all in just one day.
 If your plan is just to visit when you attend the Ball you’ll only see a fraction of it.

 Where should I eat in Versailles?